 - Focus on bigger issues, such as structure, organization, and content before smaller issues, such as grammar and syntax—unless students or teachers request specific help.

 - Ask you to read your writing aloud.

 - Allow you to bypass the work of editing, revising, and drafting that will make your piece of writing great.

-Please remember that each student will get what he or she puts into the Writing Center tutoring session.
+Please remember that each student will get what they put into the Writing Center tutoring session.
 If students ask questions and are engaged in the process, the tutor will have much more to work with.
-If you are mentally absent from your conference (or at least an idea of what you need assistance with if done asynchronously), you will likely come away with minimal writing help.
+If you are mentally absent from your conference or do not specify what is needed in your asynchronous submission, you will likely come away with minimal writing help.

 We look forward to working with you!
-If you have questions or comments, please contact Rita Nordenman.
+If you have questions or comments, please contact Karrie Rinder